 Enlisted members of the Guard or Reserve

 The Simultaneous Membership Program (SMP) is a volunteer officer training program that allows Army National Guard and Army Reserve enlisted members to participate in the Advanced ROTC Program.
-Through the SMP program RC enlisted soldiers who have attained academic junior standing can join the Advanced ROTC Program.
+Through the SMP program enlisted soldiers who have attained academic junior standing can join the Advanced ROTC Program.
 Non-scholarship cadets can also join the Guard or Reserve without attending basic training for the exclusive purpose of entering the SMP program.
 Upon completing the ROTC program and earning a commission, the officer can elect to serve in the Reserve Forces or on Active Duty.

 What's in it for you?

 - An opportunity to serve in a Reserve Component unit and earn an officer’s commission simultaneously while going to college.

 - Hands-on management/leadership training

 - $450-$500/month ROTC stipend plus $250 per month drill pay

 - Annual training ($1700) and ROTC summer training pay